HADIA-ZAKIR/Lab3/README.md

-This line was added locally.
-This line was added remotely from GitHub.
-This line was added remotely again from Github
+This line was updated locally and remotely successfully.